hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 ### Optional:

+-   `api_url` (string) - Non standard api endpoint URL.
+Set this if you are using a DigitalOcean API compatible service.
+It can also be specified via environment variable `DIGITALOCEAN_API_URL`.

 -   `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.